Walid-1998/os_Ticket_Deployment/README.md

 Expand the See screenshots section to view the images.

 > [!IMPORTANT]
-> Make Sure You Have Enable Copy and Paste in Oracle VirtualBox
+> Make Sure You Have Enabled Copy and Paste in Oracle VirtualBox

 Settings > General > Advanced > Set Both Options To Bidirectional
 <details><summary>See screenshots</summary>